Who collects the samples?

 Do I need to provide the report to parents?

-In short, yes, notification is required.
-Review the law for how/when to report to parents.
+In short, yes, notification is required and recommended.
+Please review the law for how/when to report to parents about conducting a facility-wide drinking water study for their safety.

 What do I do if my sample results are over the limit in the law?